k-kurikuri/lambda-send-mail/readme.md

-# Amazon Alexa Skill by Golang
+# Amazon Lambda Function by Golang

 ## About
+* send Gmail